 To be sure, while Osaka’s culinary prowess is its strongest suit, it has some traditional tourist attractions as well.
-The gaudy neon of Dotonbori (which, hint, is a great place to eat) notwithstanding, Shi-Tennoji Temple is world-class, as is the Sumiyoshi Taisha shrine (also a great place to eat), to which you can ride Osaka’s only surviving street car.
+The gaudy neon of Dotonbori (which, hint, is a great place to eat) and Shinsekai notwithstanding, Shi-Tennoji Temple is world-class, as is the Sumiyoshi Taisha shrine (also a great place to eat), to which you can ride Osaka’s only surviving street car.
 During your promenade, you’re sure to catch a glimpse of Osaka’s many love hotels, which are technically no different from those in Tokyo, but are a little more kawaii in my opinion.

 Day Two: Above Us Only Sky

 Another of Osaka’s famous tourist attractions is Osaka Castle, a massive edifice which is particularly beautiful in April during the sakura season, but gorgeous no matter when you visit.
 I recommend visiting during the day and at sunset and walking by the castle at night to get a 360º perspective, figuratively speaking, on its brilliance.
 (If you want a literal panorama, make the climb up to its viewing deck, where you can enjoy an expansive view of the Osaka skyline.)